 11.03.
 Rights of Holders of Restricted Shares.
 Participants to whom Restricted Shares have been granted shall not have the right to vote such shares or the right to receive any dividends with respect to such Restricted Shares.
 In the event of the payment of a dividend or other distribution in connection with the shares of Common Stock, Participants may, at the discretion of the Committee, receive such dividend or distribution equivalent subject to the same restrictions and vesting conditions as the underlying Restricted Shares.
 The Committee may, in its discretion, specify in the applicable award agreement that any or all dividend or other distribution equivalents paid on Restricted Shares prior to vesting be credited to the Participant in cash or in a number of additional Restricted Shares having an aggregate Fair Market Value equal to the dividend per share paid on the Common Stock multiplied by the number of Restricted Shares credited to the Participant's account at the time the dividend was declared, subject to such terms and conditions, including such restrictions, of the applicable Restricted Shares.
-Such cash right or additional Restricted Share shall be subject to the same restrictions as such Restricted Share.
+Such cash right or additional Restricted Shares credited to a Participant in relation to dividend or other distribution equivalents with respect to a Restricted Share shall be subject to the same restrictions as such Restricted Shares.
 All distributions or credits in respect of such distributions, if any, received by a Participant with respect to Restricted Shares as a result of any stock split-up, stock distribution, a combination of shares, or other similar transaction shall be subject to the restrictions of this Article XI and the adjustment provisions of Article XV.